artsy/README/playbooks/support/responding.md

 - Any incident with public impact should be communicated externally via the status page.
 Communication does not have to be detailed.
 The most important thing is acknowledging issues and communicating progress towards a resolution.
 Use the status page integration on the Jira Ops ticket for posting updates and resolutions.

+  _Jira integrations are known to be flakey.
+If you have trouble getting the integration to work, simply visit [Statuspage](https://statuspage.io), create an incident manually, and link to it from the ticket._

 ## Step 5: Resolve